NewGaea/adinjo-journalist/lexicon/lexicon_complete.md

     + **Sayu coci** (_expression_) good night (only when departing) (att.
 2003-Dec-25)
     + **Sayu jurabi** (_expression_) good afternoon (when leaving) (att.
 2003-Dec-25)
     + **Sayu kolbu** (_expression_) good evening (when leaving) (att.
 2003-Dec-25)
-  + **sayoçi** (_descriptor_) good, well, sufficient, exceptional this is the informal honorific form of sayurín, it is used to wish well to people with whom one is close in class, but it is also the preferred form in the invocation of magic and religious usage  (att.
+  + **sayochi** (_descriptor_) good, well, sufficient, exceptional this is the informal honorific form of sayurín, it is used to wish well to people with whom one is close in class, but it is also the preferred form in the invocation of magic and religious usage  (att.
 2003-Dec-25)
   + **sayuqon.ij** (_ton verb_) good writing, practice of proper writing (both handwriting and composing written rhetoric)
 + **segyudin** (_noun_) entry, as in a contest or competition "participate person" (att.
 2021-Apr-22)
 + **sedra**(_kun verb_) to ride, to drive or steer (of an animal or animal-powered vehicle) (att.
 2007-Nov-26) (att.
 2022-Jun-05)